-1 Introduction
+Introduction

-This report documents USACE's public scoping process for the Willamette Valley System (WVS) Operations and Maintenance Environmental Impact Statement (EIS).
+This report documents the U.S. Army Corps of Engineers' (USACE) public scoping process for the Willamette Valley System (WVS) Operations and Maintenance Environmental Impact Statement (EIS).
 The EIS is being developed in accordance with the National Environmental Policy Act (NEPA), which requires all federal agencies to analyze potential environmental, social, and economic impacts of their proposed actions as well as to identify and consider reasonable alternatives to those actions.
 Public scoping is required under NEPA and is one of the earliest phases in the development of an EIS.